-- [This option reflects NILGOSC's policy as an employer] [Name of employer] has a policy of no abatement and any pensioner currently reemployed, or reemployed in the future, with any employer participating in the Local Government Pension Scheme NI will not be subject to a reduction or suspension of his/her annual compensatory added years pension. - 2.
-[Name of employer] will, during any period of re-employment in local government (see note below), abate a person's annual compensatory added years' payment by the 'excess' if the aggregate of: - the annual compensation, and exceeds the pay the person would have received from the employment in respect of which the compensatory added years were granted, based on the annual rate of pay at the date of ceasing the former employment as increased by the relevant cost of living increases (i.e. as increased by the rate at which an 'official pension' is increased under the Pensions (Increase) Act 1971).
+- 1. [This option reflects NILGOSC's policy as an employer] [Name of employer] has a policy of no abatement and any pensioner currently reemployed, or reemployed in the future, with any employer participating in the Local Government Pension Scheme NI will not be subject to a reduction or suspension of his/her annual compensatory added years pension. - 2.
+[Name of employer] will, during any period of re-employment in local government (see note below), abate a person's annual compensatory added years' payment by the 'excess' if the aggregate of: - the annual compensation, and

+- the annual pension from the LGPS (NI), and - the annual rate of pay from the new employment exceeds the pay the person would have received from the employment in respect of which the compensatory added years were granted, based on the annual rate of pay at the date of ceasing the former employment as increased by the relevant cost of living increases (i.e. as increased by the rate at which an 'official pension' is increased under the Pensions (Increase) Act 1971).